Top US Cities that Need Mosquito Control

-Green and lush lawns can be hard to maintain.
+Green and lush lawns can be hard to maintain and care for.
 And when your lawn isn’t growing as green or as thick as you would like, it can be hard to know why.
 Often, the grass might be struggling because it’s not getting enough water or not getting water at the right time.
-Or maybe your grass looks fine, but you want to know how long to water grass or the best time of day to water grass to help save water.
+Or maybe your grass looks fine, but you want to know how long to water turfgrass or the best time of day to water your lawn to help save water.
 Read on to learn about the most common watering mistakes you might be making with your lawn, the best time to water grass, and how to remedy them to help your lawn grow healthy and strong.

 Watering the Right Amount

 Some people aren’t sure when the best time to water grass is, and they end up watering at the wrong time.
-When is the best time to water lawns?
+When is the best time of day to water lawns?
 You might see sprinklers in your neighborhood going at all hours of the day and wonder who is watering at the right time.
-The best time to water lawns is in the early morning between 4 AM and 9 AM.
+If you’re wondering when to water grass, the best time to water grass lawns is in the early morning between 4 AM and 9 AM.
 Watering in the cool morning will reduce the amount of evaporation that occurs while you’re watering, so your grass can soak up more water in less time.
 This trick will save you on your water bill.
 Avoid watering at midday, (when water evaporates too quickly) and late at night (which can lead to fungal growth).
-Also, watering during the heat of the day can cause the water to evaporate before it even reaches the roots, so your grass isn’t getting enough water.
+Also, watering during the heat of the day can cause the water to evaporate before it even reaches the roots, so your

 Additionally, watering in the early morning gives your lawn enough time to dry before dark.
 Lawns that are still wet at nightfall regularly can experience lawn fungus and disease.
 Watering in the early morning will prevent this from happening.
-The best time of day to water grass is in the early morning, but if it’s impossible to water in the early morning, it’s better to water it at some point during the day than not at all.
+The best time to water grass is in the early morning during cooler temperatures, but if it’s impossible to water in the early morning, it’s better to water it at some point during the day than not at all.

 Watering Often Enough